SamTherapy/awl/README.md

 scoop bucket add froth https://git.froth.zone/packages/scoop.git scoop install awl
 ```

 </details>
 </details>

+## Contributing

+Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information.

+TL;DR: If you like the project, spread the word!
+If you want to contribute, [use the issue tracker](https://git.froth.zone/sam/awl/issues) or [open a pull request](https://git.froth.zone/sam/awl/pulls).
+Want to use email instead?
+Use our [mailing list](https://lists.sr.ht/~sammefishe/awl-devel)!

+### Mirrors

+The canonical repository is located on [my personal Forgejo instance](https://git.froth.zone/sam/awl). \
+Official mirrors are located on [GitHub](https://github.com/SamTherapy/awl) and [SourceHut](https://sr.ht/~sammefishe/awl/).
+Contributions are accepted on all mirrors, but the Forgejo instance is preferred.

 ## License

 [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause.html)

 ### Credits

 - Awl image taken from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Awl.tif), imaged is licensed CC0.